microsoft/bedrock/cluster/README.md

 Verify that these tools are added to your system's PATH in order to avoid errors during cluster deployment.
 (Note to WSL users: You will need to either move the executables to /usr/local/bin, or modify ~/.bashrc to add them to PATH and persist the new additions across restarts.)

+## Releases

+To support consistency in the deployment of Terraform based infrastructure.
+Bedrock has started implementing releases for Terraform scripts.
+The release process and tools for generating a release are found [here](./docs/releases).

+The first release(s) is 0.11.0 which will be the basic end of life for Terraform 0.11.x support and 0.12.0 which will be the first release supporting Terraform 0.12.x.

 ## Follow Cloud Provider Guide

 Bedrock provides templates for creating Kubernetes clusters for each supported cloud provider (currently only Azure -- but we would gratefully accept pull requests for other cloud providers).
 Follow the instructions for the cloud provider you'd like to create a cluster environment for to get started: